tonethar/IGME-330-Spring-2023/_to-do.md

 <hr>

 ## IV.
 HW assignments
-- about 6 of these:
+- about 6 of these (some possibilities?):
   - Technobabble (The ultimate version with Ajax, JSON, mobile friendly)
   - Drawing App - canvas
   - Audio Visualizer